kaize0409/awesome-few-shot-gnn/README.md

-## Graph Few/Zero-shot Learning
+## Graph Meta-learning
-The repository contains links primarily to conference and journal publications in graph few-shot learning.
+The repository contains links primarily to conference and journal publications about graph meta-learning and graph few/zero-shot learning.

 ### Node-level Task
 |Name|Paper|Code